 - Identify pharmacologic approaches to type 2 diabetes in youth.

 - Describe standards of care for the monitoring and prevention of long-term complications of type 2 diabetes.

 - Describe appropriate counseling interventions for parents of children with diabetes.

 Susan Semb, MSN, RN, CDE, received her Master's degree in nursing from the University of San Diego.
 Her nursing experience includes direct patient care, case management, staff development, program development and health education.
 She is presently employed as a diabetes educator in the Health Education Department of a major health maintenance organization.
 Ms. Semb has also authored other continuing education courses for nurses published by NetCE.
-In addition to her professional work, Susan volunteers for the San Diego Chapter of Families with Children from China.
+In addition to her professional work, Susan volunteers for California Labs and More dog rescue and the County of San Diego Animal Shelter.